dexPagma/GradeCard/README.md

 ## GradeCard

 ### Overview
-Briefly describe what the GradeCardProgram does and its purpose.
+Briefly describe what the GradeCard does and its purpose.

 ### Files
 - **mk.h:** Header file containing declarations